dyncan/lwc-practice-scenarios/README.md

 2. Run `./install-dev.sh YOUR_SCRATCH_ORG_ALIAS` to create a scratch org and push the source code to org.

-3. Run `sfdx force:org:open` to open the scratch org.
+3. After the bash script is executed, it will automatically open the scratch org.

 4. Add lwc components to home page.